 The monument, one of the most recognizable symbols of Italy, is famous around the world due to its unintended tilt.
 The tilt was caused by an inadequate foundation on a ground too soft to properly support the structure’s weight.

-The works resumed in 1275 under the guidance of Giovanni di Simone and Giovanni Pisano, who added another three floors to the previous building.
+The works were resumed in 1275 under the guidance of Giovanni di Simone and Giovanni Pisano, who added another three floors to the previous structure.
 In an attempt to straighten the tower, the three new floors tend to curve in the opposite direction of the tilt.
 The bell tower was completed in the middle of the 14th century, with the addition of the belfry.

 During the 19th century, the bell tower was restored under the direction of Alessandro Gherardesca.